Mon – Sun: 24/7 Plumbing

 3. Copper

-When it comes to copper flanges, they are available in two variants- soft and rigid.
-One of the key benefits of copper is that it lasts long without getting rusted.
-Besides this, the material is completely biostatic; hence, you don’t have to worry about bacterial formation.
+Copper flanges are available in two variants- soft and rigid.
+One of the critical benefits of copper is that it lasts long without getting rusted.
+Besides this, the material is biostatic; hence, you don’t have to worry about bacterial formation.
+Copper flanges are a good option if you want a reliable and hygienic solution for connecting your toilet to the drain pipe at the bottom of the toilet.

 4. PVC

-If you are on a tight budget, PVC toilet flanges are the best option on the market.
+If you are on a tight budget, PVC toilet flanges are the best option.
 They are highly durable, lightweight and rust-resistant, which makes them a convenient choice for budget plumbing fittings.
+PVC flanges are also easy to install, making them popular for DIY enthusiasts and professionals.

 5. Brass

-Just like copper, brass is resistant to corrosion and doesn’t act as a breeding ground for microorganisms such as bacteria.
+Like copper, brass is corrosion-resistant and doesn’t act as a breeding ground for microorganisms such as bacteria.
 Apart from this, brass flanges are heat-resistant, which makes them ideal for the Australian summers.
+Brass flanges are a good option if you are looking for a long-lasting and hygienic solution, and they can be a great choice when replacing an old flange with a new one.

-However, the brass flange can oxidise if it comes in contact with air.
-So, you need to be careful while installing a brass toilet flange.
+However, a brass toilet flange can oxidise if it comes in contact with air.
+So, it would be best to be careful when installing one.

 Common Problems Related To Toilet Flange